 - Inventory management: Toast POS tracks inventory down to the ingredient.
-You can create menu categories, subcategories, and multiple modifier screens.
-You can adjust modifier pricing and view item countdowns to avoid stockouts.
+You can create menu categories, subcategories, and multiple modifier screens, as well as adjust modifier pricing and view item countdowns to avoid stockouts.
 Toast’s dynamic ingredient-level inventory tracking is the backbone of its menu management module, which identifies which dishes should be removed from your menu in an easy to scan grid.

-- Customer management: Toast POS allows you to create customer profiles, send digital receipts, and collect and respond to feedback.
+- Customer management: The software allows you to create customer profiles, send digital receipts, and collect and respond to feedback.
 For an extra monthly fee, you can add Toast Loyalty, which supports a customizable rewards program.
-Create milestone or points-based rewards and get analytics reports on who your most loyal customers are.
-Toast Marketing further allows you to create custom, targeted emails to reward regulars or entice customers to return.
+Use it to create milestone or points-based rewards and get analytics reports on who your most loyal customers are.
+Toast Marketing further allows you to create customized and targeted emails to reward regulars or entice customers to return.

-- Online sales and ecommerce: Toast offers in-built online ordering and delivery management at the Essentials and Growth membership tiers, or through their ToastNow ordering platform.
+- Online sales and ecommerce: Toast offers built-in online ordering and delivery management at the Essentials and Growth membership tiers or through its ToastNow ordering platform.
 You create an online ordering website via Toast and all those orders go directly to your kitchen.
-Toast also integrates with all the popular third-party delivery platforms.
+The software also integrates with all the popular third-party delivery platforms.

 - Reporting and analytics: Toast POS is the only one on this list with restaurant-specific reports that focus on ingredients, tips, and table turn time.
-Toast shows you how many patrons each employee served in any given shift, compares locations, and shows which days and times are busiest.
-Toast POS will also send an email at the end of each night with a comprehensive snapshot of the day’s sales and costs.
+It shows you how many patrons each employee served in any given shift, compares locations, and highlights which days and times are busiest.
+The software will also send an email at the end of each night with a comprehensive snapshot of the day’s sales and costs.